 Discover Your Life Path with Dan Millman’s System

 With clearer self-knowledge, you can use a framework to bring your insights into focus.
-Dan Millman’s The Life You Were Born to Live presents a system that uses your birth date to generate a life-path number and a detailed profile of core energies and lessons2.
+Dan Millman’s The Life You Were Born to Live presents a system that uses your birth date to generate a life-path number and a profile of core energies and lessons2.

 This system isn’t fortune-telling.
 It’s a blueprint of archetypal patterns—your natural talents, recurring challenges, and themes to develop.
 Use it as a lens to understand consistent patterns in your life, not as a fixed destiny.